versatica/oversip-mod-mysql/README.v0.0.1.md

 # oversip-mod-mysql

+## IMPORTANT

+This is the documentation for `oversip-mod-mysql` version 0.0.1, just compatible with [OverSIP](http://www.oversip.net) version >= 1.2.0 and < 1.3.0.
+For new versions of OverSIP check the [documentation](https://github.com/versatica/oversip-mod-mysql/blob/master/README.md) of the current version.

+## Overview

 `oversip-mod-mysql` provides an easy to use MySQL connector for [OverSIP](http://www.oversip.net) proxy based on [mysql2](https://github.com/brianmario/mysql2) driver.
 The library allows both pure async style (via callbacks) or serial style (by using [em-synchrony](https://github.com/igrigorik/em-synchrony/) Gem).

 Check the [mysql2 documentation](https://github.com/brianmario/mysql2/blob/master/README.md) for the exact syntax and usage of the MySQL queries.